-The Group strictly enforces the Labor Law of the People's Republic of China, the Law of the People's Republic of China on the Prevention and Control of Occupational Diseases, the Fire Control Law of the People's Republic of China, the Hong Kong Occupational Safety and Health Ordinance and other relevant laws and regulations.
-During the Reporting Period, there were no work-related fatalities occurred in each of the past three years including the reporting year, hence no claims or compensation was paid to its employees due to such accident.
-The Group also did not record any reported cases of lost days due to work-related injuries, and was not aware of any material noncompliance with health and safety related laws and regulations which had a significant impact on the Group.
+The Group strictly enforces the Labor Law of the PRC, the Law of the PRC on the Prevention and Control of Occupational Diseases, the Fire Control Law of the PRC, the Hong Kong Occupational Safety and Health Ordinance and other relevant laws and regulations.
+The Group has not recorded any work-related fatalities or serious dismemberment accidents in the past three years (including 2023) and therefore no claims or compensation have been paid to the Group's employees as a result of such incidents.
+The Group has also not recorded any work days lost due to work-related injuries and is not aware of any material breaches of employee health and safety related laws and regulations that have a significant impact on the Group.